LaVIDE: Language-Prompted Satellite Change Detection via Map-Image Alignment: Related Work

 \subsection{Cross-Modal Change Detection}

-Cross-modal change detection \cite{cmcdreview2024} aims to compare images from different modalities, such as synthetic aperture radar (SAR) and optical images \cite{cmcdmultiautoencoder2023, multiscaleunet2022}, by associating cross-modal features to achieve homogenization and identify changed regions.
-Recent studies \cite{cmcdflood2023, radarcmcd2016, cdcd2022,dmf2net2024,selfcmcd2024} primarily achieve homogenization through two principal approaches: at the pixel level and at the feature level.
-At the pixel level, homogenization is typically accomplished using modality conversion techniques, such as logarithmic transformations \cite{logtransformation2018} and generative adversarial networks \cite{cmcdgan2018}, to translate images from one modality to another, followed by the application of bi-temporal change detection methods.
-At the feature level, dual model-specific encoders are trained utilizing domain adaptation \cite{damscdnet2022,cmcddomainadaptation2023} and contrastive learning methods \cite{c3d2024, saropticaconstraintl2020}, among others, to map data from different modalities into a unified feature space, facilitating semantic comparisons.

-Maps \cite{osmsm2017,buildingsm2018,osmsm2023} document the shapes, boundaries, and categories of objects, providing an abstracted form of information that contrasts with images, which convey natural attributes like color and texture.
-To homogenize maps and images, some works transform images into map-like data through semantic recognition techniques, e.g., semantic segmentation \cite{smcd2020,cnncmcd2019} and image-to-image transformation~\cite{gansmcd2022,landsmcd2020}, allowing for direct comparison with maps.
-The effectiveness of change detection in these methods is constrained by the accuracy of the transformation process, as errors can propagate to subsequent stages due to its two-step nature.
-To address these issues, some works~\cite{mapformer2023,objecttransformer2023,bcenet2023,cmpanet2024} transform maps into image-like data by using color or one-hot encoding to represent ground objects, facilitating change detection through cross-modal methods.
-By jointly training the entire change detection process under change label supervision, these methods better integrate feature extraction and comparison, achieving more accurate results.
-However, change detection based on visual comparison can be hindered by inherent visual differences between maps and images, hindering progress in the field.
-In this paper, we boost change detection by leveraging language to bridge the information gap between maps and images.
+Cross-modal change detection reveals surface changes using images from different times and modalities, relying on the homogenization of cross-modal information to enable semantic comparison.
+In the field of cross-modal change detection, comparing maps and images plays a crucial role in enabling timely change detection.
+To homogenize maps and images, some works~\cite{buildingsm2018,osmsm2017} transform images into map-like data through semantic recognition techniques, e.g., semantic segmentation, allowing for direct comparison with maps.
+The effectiveness of change detection in these methods is constrained by the accuracy of the transformation process.
+To address these issues, some works~\cite{mapformer2023,objecttransformer2023} transform maps into image-like data by using color or one-hot encoding to represent ground objects, facilitating change detection through cross-modal methods.
+By jointly training the entire change detection process under supervised learning, these methods better integrate feature extraction and comparison, achieving more accurate results.
+However, cross-modal change detection methods based on visual comparison are often affected by the intrinsic visual discrepancies between maps and images, hindering progress in the field.